SEARCH WEBSITE

 Explore our policies and procedures aligned with the themes of the United Nations Sustainable Development Goals (SDGs) below.

-Smoke-free Campus
+Smoke-free campus

-Access to Educational Resources
+Access to educational resources

-• Online Courses (Free Access): the general public can access our Bachelor of Laws course material via iTunes U.
+The general public can access our Bachelor of Laws course material via iTunes U.

-• Courses (Fees apply): our courses are available for community members and the general public to study.
+Our courses are available for community members and the general public to study.
 We offer professional development courses that can be studied without needing to apply and enrol in a full degree (an award course).
 We also offer a range of short courses for the general public and community to follow a personal interest or passion.
 Like our Professional Development Courses, our short courses do not require you to be enrolled in a degree.
 We also provide single non-award study opportunities that enable those note interested in studying a full degree to study a single unit without having to enrol in the degree.

 Equity Policy

-CQUniversity's Equity Policy ensures that we take all necessary steps to create a safe, fair, equitable and inclusive learning and work environment.
-It ensures that no matter your ethnicity, religion, disability or gender you have access to activities, programs and opportunities provided and delivered by CQUniversity.
+Our Equity Policy ensures that we take all necessary steps to create a safe, fair, equitable and inclusive learning and work environment.
+It ensures that no matter your ethnicity, religion, disability or gender you have access to activities, programs and opportunities provided and delivered by our university.
 This policy also guides us as we take a positive role in informing and educating students and staff of their rights and responsibilities in fostering a learning community that values equality.
 We do not tolerate unlawful discrimination, harassment or victimisation in any form.

 Gender Discrimination